cscannell-inacloud/Microsoft-Teams-Docs/teams/samples.md

 * Open a command prompt in the parent directory into which you want to install the sample project
 * Run: `git clone <pasted url>`

 This process will copy down the entire project.
-Most Bot samples will provide code in both Node.js or .NET/C#.
+Most samples containing bots will provide code in both Node.js or .NET/C#; others will depending on the example or capability being shown.
 You can find the appropriate project in the appropriate subdirectory.

 ### For Node.js samples
 We provide a packages.json file that lists all required packages for a sample.
 Simply run `npm install` from the command line in your Node project directory to install the required packages.
 You're now ready to open up the project in Visual Studio Code and start experimenting.